Joseph W. Walker

 Shihan Walker started his martial arts training in Judo in 1960, and started studying karate under students of Trias in 1968.
 He made his first trip to Phoenix, AZ to study under Trias directly in 1969.
 Trias awarded Walker a black belt in Judo in 1987, and Walker earned a 2nd degree black belt in Judo in 1993.
 Walker toured Okinawa with the USKA in 1982, and returned to Okinawa to compete in the World Team Competition with the International Shuri-ryu Association in 1994.
 The US took 5th place that year.

-Shihan Walker has also trained in Haganah with Mike Kanerick.
-Walker is certified in F.I.G.H.T, Israeli Tactical Knife fighting and Ground Survival.
+Shihan Walker also trained in Haganah with Mike Kanerick.
+Walker was certified in F.I.G.H.T, Israeli Tactical Knife fighting and Ground Survival.